Administrative Support Staff and Students Harassment Policy

 Complaints against the President

-In the event that a formal complaint is levied against the President of the University, the Director of Human Resources shall submit the written complaint to the Chairman of the Board of Trustees for resolution.
-Informal complaints against the President shall be processed in accordance with the procedure described above.
+In the event that a formal complaint is levied against the President of the University, the Director of Human Resources shall submit the written complaint to the Chair of the Board of Trustees for resolution.